 Go to public gardens that are part of large estates and country homes to see materials and planting combinations.
 Better still, seek out local plots of a similar size to your own that open as part of the National Gardens Scheme (NGS).
 You’ll discover everything from traditional cottage gardens to contemporary courtyards.
 Find them in the NGS Yellow Book.

 Identifying and exploring potential materials is one of the fun bits of creating a garden.
-When it comes to choosing paving for your new patio there are lots of options available – from expensive York stone to concrete imitations.
+When it comes to patio paving, there are lots of options available – from expensive York stone to concrete imitations.

 While performance, durability and ease of maintenance are key with all materials used in a garden setting, you should choose natural-looking surfaces that complement your home and design style.
 Earthy greys, deep honey browns and rustic dull reds suit both old and new houses.

 To successfully link your indoor and outdoor spaces, choose a similar material to that used in the room linked to the garden – just make sure it’s weatherproof.
-Decking is a good choice where wooden flooring is used inside the house.
+Look at decking ideas as this can be a good choice where wooden flooring is used inside the house.
 However, this does not suit period architecture.
 Softwood decking might be cheaper, but doesn’t weather as well or last nearly as long as hardwoods, such as ipe and balau.